Heat-Resistant Materials in Industry

 Heat-Proof Fabrics

 First, we have high temperature fabrics, which are a subset of heat-resistant textiles.
 These fabrics maintain their shape even in extreme heat.
-For instance, materials like Nomex and Kevlar can endure temperatures of 370°F (188°C) and 500°F (260°C) for extended periods without deteriorating.
-These materials are used to manufacture protective clothing for firefighters and workers in high-heat environments.
+For instance, heat proof materials like Nomex and Kevlar can endure temperatures of 370°F (188°C) and 500°F (260°C) for extended periods without deteriorating.
+Heat repellent materials are used to manufacture protective clothing for firefighters and workers in high-heat environments.

 Ceramics